-After also visiting Kashino-zaki Lighthouse, you’ll head back toward Cape Shiono-misaki, the true southernmost tip of Honshu that sticks out into the Pacific Ocean to the south of Kushimoto.
-If you head down a small path to the left of the entrance to Shiono-misaki-jinja Shrine, which is located just beyond the white Shiono-misaki Lighthouse, you’ll find Cape Shiono-misaki Lookout, which is a registered Japan Heritage site.
-As you would expect of a place that was used to spot whales, the site offers a superb view.
+After learning about this little-known aspect of Japan-U.S. relations, you’ll return by the way you came and head toward Cape Shiono-misaki, the true southernmost tip of Honshu that sticks out into the Pacific Ocean to the south of Kushimoto.
+If you head down a small path to the left of the entrance to Shiono-misaki-jinja Shrine, which is located just beyond the chalk-white Shiono-misaki Lighthouse, you’ll find Cape Shiono-misaki Lookout, which is a registered Japan Heritage site.
+Like the lookout at Kashino-zaki Point, the site offers a superb view—just as you would expect of a place that was used by the Koza whaling superintendent to spot whales out at sea.
 It’s said that if you look toward the horizon, you can see Shikoku on a clear day.

 Kashino-zaki Lighthouse (left photo)

 Japan-U.S. Friendship Memorial Museum (right photo)

 Finally, you’ll head back to Kushimoto Station.
 The shop Kashi Shiozaki is the perfect place to buy a souvenir.